cole-cp/cole-cp.github.io/_pages/research.md

 permalink: /
 title: "Overview and Current Research"
 ---
-My name is Connor Cole and I am a Ph.D. candidate in Economics at the University of Michigan.
-I expect to graduate in 2021.
+I am a Ph.D. candidate in Economics at the University of Michigan and I expect to graduate in 2021.
 I am on the job market for 2020-2021 and will be at the 2021 Virtual ASSA Meetings.
 My research is primarily in labor economics, public economics, economic demography and applied econometrics.
-This website describes my previous and current research, describes my teaching history, and offers my CV.
+This website describes my previous and current research and my teaching history, and offers my CV.

 ## Dissertation ##